lizbethZayani/petstore-api-test-automated/README.md

 ```
 ### The Action Classes implementation.

-The action classes pattern is implemented in the rest of the actions.
+The action classes pattern is implemented in the whole project.
 Here is an example:

 ```java
     @When("I look up the {string} pets")